-The ECU State manager manages the state of a single ECU, such as STARTUP, RUN, SHUTDOWN etc.
+The ECU State manager (and the Basic Software Mode Manager when it is used) manages the state of a single ECU.

 8.9 Reconfiguration

 A technique for building fault-tolerant systems is to detect and isolate faults and then reconfigure the system to no longer use the faulty component, or to reconfigure to provide only a degraded set of services (or level of service).